leotaozeng/learning-http/README.md

 * HTTP is <strong>connectionless</strong>
 * HTTP can deliver any sort of data, as long as the two computers are <strong>able to read</strong> it
 * HTTP is a <strong>stateless</strong> protocol

+## The HTTPS Protocol
+* HTTPS = HTTP + SSL(Secure Socket Layer)
+* Cryptography is basically the science of hiding information
+* A plain text becomes ciphertext through an encryption algorithm(加密算法)
+* A public key(公钥) is used for encryption and a private key(私钥) is used for decryption